-Glycation Sugar molecules binding to proteins, resulting in Glycation End Products or AGEs, which cause tissue damage and accelerate aging as they accumulate in tissues.
+Glycation Sugar molecules binding to proteins, resulting in Glycation End Products or AGEs, which cause tissue damage and accelerate aging as they accumulate over time.
+Hemoglobin A1c is an example of glycation, reflecting average blood glucose levels over time.

 Histones Protein structures forming spools around which DNA wraps, forming units called nucleosomes.
-Histones prevent DNA from tangling, and regulate gene expression.
+Histones regulate gene expression and prevent DNA from becoming tangled.